Miracles Never Ceased: The History of the Gifts of the Holy Spirit to Today

 At age 16, when I asked the Spirit to baptize me with His fullness, I received a private prayer language (unknown tongues) and a boldness I never had before.
 The gifts of the Holy Spirit empower me every day to overcome hurts and fears from the past and continue in victorious living for Jesus.

 Embark upon a study of the promise of the Holy Spirit throughout the New Testament.
 John 14:15-31; Acts 1-2; 1 Corinthians 12-14 are great places to begin.
 If you desire more from God, pray and stay persistent.
-The Lord will be faithful to those who ask and expect more!
+The Lord is faithful to those who ask and expect more!